 We had not yet run out of temples — Siem Reap has an utter embarrassment of riches — and our driver saved the smallest and loveliest for last: Banteay Srei, also called the Women’s or Pink temple.
 Unlike the others, it is made of red sandstone and covered with tiny, delicate, beautifully detailed carvings.
 You can read more here but the pictures speak for themselves.

 We finished up at dusk, closing time for most temples, and headed back to Siem Reap for dinner at the first-class Neary Khmer Restaurant.
-It’s in a lovely modern building with indoor and outdoor seating, excellent local food and great service.
+It’s in a modern building with indoor and outdoor seating, excellent local food and great service.
 Overall, our brief experience in Cambodia makes us recommend the country highly.
 The food is good, the hotels are good, people are friendly, costs are low and there are no obvious security issues.
 There’s a tremendous variety of things to see and do ranging from world-class archaeological sites to wonderful beaches (so we are told).
-We regret not having stayed longer and intend to return for a month-long winter getaway.
+We regret not having stayed longer and hope to return for a month-long winter getaway.